Are you bored with your job?

 Now if you were to talk to any personal development guru or career advisor, they would tell you to quit your job and do something else to keep your mind challenged.
 Conventional wisdom says that if you feel stagnant or bored with anything that you do, you should make a change.

-Symptoms of stagnation include being bored at work, having to deal with too much office politics or the lack of learning.
-At his last company, he had this really cush 9 to 5 job where he was making decent money and had his weekends totally free.
+Symptoms of stagnation include being bored at work, having to deal with too much office politics or a lack of learning.
+At his last company, he had this really cushy 9 to 5 job where he was making decent money and had his weekends totally free.

 A Different Perspective On My Friend’s Situation

 Now my friend’s actions sound completely logical.
 After all, why stay at a job if you are no longer learning?
 Why continue on if the job is no longer fun or if you are no longer growing?
 Unfortunately, the reality is that we all have our reasons for staying where we are.